A crowd-pleasing favourite

 What we say:

-The decision by the Ecole Francaise d'Extreme-Orient to leave Ta Phrom in its original state was inspired, as although on places the trees are slowly destroying the monument, in others they're holding it together.
-Although there is a fairly well-travelled pathway through the monument, plenty of nooks and crannies, alleys and backways are around to explore.
+Ta Prohm, of Tomb Raider fame and often referred to as the ‘one with the trees’, is a phenomenal example of the interplay between man and nature and should not be missed.
+The decision by the Ecole Francaise d’Extreme-Orient to leave Ta Prohm in its original state was inspired, as although in places the trees are slowly destroying the monument – with some having to be chopped down in 2014 — in others they’re holding it together.
+Although well-travelled wooden walkways meander through the monument, plenty of nooks and crannies, alleys and backways are around to explore.

-Built by Jayavarman VII for his mother, and consecrated in 1186, Ta Phrom was the centrepiece of a city of more than 10,000 people and was also an active Buddhist monastery.
-While some interesting lintels and pediments are distributed throughout the temple, for the casual visitor here, the main attraction are the trees — in some places they've displaced the walls completely, leaving their roots to form the archways and rooves that were once made of stone.
+Built by Jayavarman VII for his mother, and consecrated in 1186, Ta Prohm was the centrepiece of a city of more than 10,000 people and was also an active Buddhist monastery.
+While some interesting lintels and pediments are distributed throughout the temple — keep your eyes peeled for a medallion that oddly looks like a stegosaurus — for the casual visitor here the main attraction is the trees.
+In some places they’ve displaced the walls completely, leaving their roots to form the archways and roofs that were once made of stone.

-Ta Phrom, after Angkor Wat and Bayon, is probably the most popular monument, and while best visited in the early morning or afternoon, any time is interesting.
+Ta Prohm, after Angkor Wat and Bayon, is probably the most popular monument, and while best visited in the early morning or afternoon, any time is interesting.
 Take it slowly, finding spots to sit and take in the atmosphere as the crowds ebb and flow.
-Ta Phrom is large, so unlike Bayon it is more able to absorb large groups of people and it is rare that somewhere is crowded for more than a few minutes.
+Ta Prohm is large, so unlike Bayon it is more able to absorb large groups of people and there is usually a short window between groups when you can take a moment to get your photos and admire the temple in a momentary serene state.

-A visit here is best combined with a trip to Srah Srang and Bantaey Kdei.
-Start at Srah Srang, then walk through Bantaey Kdei before entering Ta Phrom through its eastern gate.
+The site combines well with a trip to Srah Srang and Banteay Kdei, which are close by.
+Start at Srah Srang, then walk through Bantaey Kdei before entering Ta Prohm through its eastern gate.
+If twisting tree roots and moss-swathed ruins sound appealing, then you’re likely to also particularly enjoy Preah Khan and Beng Mealea.Last updated: 16th October, 2014

 Angkor interactive map